Asplenium adiantum-nigrum

 Asplenium adiantum-nigrum is a common species of fern known by the common name black spleenwort.
 It is found mostly in Africa, Europe, and Eurasia, but is also native to a few locales in Mexico and the United States.

 Description

-This spleenwort has thick, triangular leaf blades up to 10 centimeters long which are divided into several subdivided segments.
+This spleenwort has thick, triangular leaf blades up to 10 cm long which are divided into several subdivided segments.
 It is borne on a reddish green petiole and the rachis is shiny and slightly hairy.
 The undersides of each leaf segment have one or more sori arranged in chains.

 Taxonomy

 Linnaeus was the first to describe black spleenwort with the binomial Asplenium adiantum-nigrum in his Species Plantarum of 1753.

 A chloroplast phylogeny verified the allopolyploid origin of A. adiantum-nigrum, with A. cuneifolium supplying the paternal genome and A. onopteris the maternal genome.

 Native distribution

 Asplenium adiantum-nigrum is native to: